Let’s Take Evelyne Back to School- Mwanadada in Kisumu

 Later that day, my cousin’s wife told me that Evelyne’s family are not sure whether they will get money to take her back to school.
 However much she wishes to go to school, this dream might not come true.

 Today we had a chat with Evelyne.
 She came home to give me her contacts.
 I asked her why she wanted to go to school far from the village- her aunt’s place.
 She said she just wanted to go far from the place where she was judged and was the topic of gossips.
 “So and so’s daughter got pregnant in primary school”.
 Never mind the teacher who got her pregnant.
+She was in Gombe Primary School, Bondo sub-county.
+The 28-year-old teacher who got her pregnant got away scot-free.

 It is because of girls like Evelyne that Mwanadada exists.
 We want to keep girls in school by giving them comprehensive sexuality education.
 (We did not make it in the Startupper challenge by the way.)
 Thanks for all your votes.